tock/tock/NRF.md

 ## Setting up nRF51822 (OS X)

-When you plug in the nRF51822 EK, it'll appear as /Volumes/MBED.
+When you plug in the nRF51 DK, it'll appear as /Volumes/MBED.
-The default setting for ```make program-mbed``` is to install the generated binary to /Volumes/MBED, so you should be able to just compile and program.
+The default setting for ```make program-mbed``` is to install the generated binary to /Volumes/JLINK, so you should be able to just compile and program.

 ## Setting up nRF51822 (Linux)

-The nRF51822 EK appears as a USB-connected SCSI device.
+The nRF51 DK appears as a USB-connected SCSI device.
 In the Linux device hierarchy, this means /dev/sd*, where * depends on your existing SCSI devices.

 ### Which SCSI device?

 To see what device it is, there are two easy ways.
-First, plug in the EK.
+First, plug in the DK.
 Then, either ```ls -l /dev/sd*```:

 ```pal@ubuntu:~/src/tock/apps/c_blinky$ ls -l /dev/sd*
 brw-rw---- 1 root disk 8,  0 Jul  7 10:01 /dev/sda